Pterois miles

 Pterois miles, the devil firefish or common lionfish, is a species of ray-finned fish native to the western Indo-Pacific region.
 It is frequently confused with its close relative, the red lionfish (Pterois volitans).
 The scientific name is from Greek pteron, meaning "wing", and Latin miles, meaning "soldier".

 Taxonomy

 Pterois miles was first formally described as Scorpaena miles in 1828 by the British naturalist John Whitchurch Bennett, with the type locality given as the south coast of Sri Lanka.
-A molecular study of this species, the red lionfish, the luna lionfish and Russell's lionfish found that the common lionfishes in the western Indian Ocean formed a lineage, that a second lineage consisted of both the luna lionfish and Russell's lionfish, suggesting these two taxa are conspecific, while the ref firefish formed a third lineage which appeared to have genetic contributions from the other two lineages.
+A molecular study of this species, the red lionfish, the luna lionfish and Russell's lionfish found that the common lionfishes in the western Indian Ocean formed a lineage, that a second lineage consisted of both the luna lionfish and Russell's lionfish, suggesting these two taxa are conspecific, while the red firefish formed a third lineage which appeared to have genetic contributions from the other two lineages.
 This suggests that the red lionfish arose from hybrids between P. miles and P. russelii sensu lato.